 Psychotherapy and Hypnotherapy for Bruxism in Oxford, Abingdon and Bampton

-It is one of the symptoms of stress, although not dangerous in itself – unlike high blood pressure – it can lead to permanent dental damage and a variety of unpleasant side effects such as headaches and jaw pain.
+It is one of the symptoms of stress.
+Although not dangerous in itself, (unlike high blood pressure) it can lead to permanent dental damage.
+Therefore it leads to a variety of unpleasant side effects such as headaches and jaw pain.

 The conventional treatment for Bruxism, through one’s dentist, are mouth guards and splints.
 Most splints work by ensuring the back teeth are separated and this protects the teeth from the pressure of clenching.